byterubpay/byterub-site/_posts/2018-03-12-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-03-12.md

 **\<suraeNoether>** or if they could rather
 **\<ArticMine>** By the way the network effect is less because of spent RingCT ouputs that will not be compromised
 **\<rehrar>** Alright, I gotta split.
 Thanks for the meeting.
 Catch you guys later
-**\<Olufunmilayo>** ArticMine, what good would a patched monerov be if the core team is not behind monerov?
+**\<Olufunmilayo>** ArticMine, what good would a patched byterubv be if the core team is not behind byterubv?
 Also, suraeNoether, time would also be a factor yes? both have to be done simultaneously
 **\<ArticMine>** The trouble is that the same keys are used on both chains
 **\<ArticMine>** It will allow those who wish to claim and sell their ByteRubV to do so safely.
 **\<suraeNoether>** oh no the double hash doesn't work unless all previous ring sigs do it that way. bah.
 **\<ArticMine>** Not all but enough to provide a good mix
 **\<ArticMine>** and that means pre fork mixins will only work
-**\<Olufunmilayo>** ArticMine, you will then have two competing versions of monerov competing against each other.
+**\<Olufunmilayo>** ArticMine, you will then have two competing versions of byterubv competing against each other.
 I do see the benefit but \*shrug\*
 **\<suraeNoether>** okay, well, unless folks have more questions or suggestions, i think our best bet is simply to put out a video that says "don't claim your ByteRubV, here is why."
 **\<ArticMine>** No the patch can be compatible with the ByteRubV consensus
-**\<suraeNoether>** because the math to patch monerov or to protect monero isn't obvious to me right now
+**\<suraeNoether>** because the math to patch byterubv or to protect byterub isn't obvious to me right now
 **\<ArticMine>** I am not sure if there is a solution
 **\<iDunk>** It's mooo's code to make it use the ringdb, AFAIUI.
-**\<Olufunmilayo>** suraeNoether, only other thing would be to I guess track monerov tx's to see just how bad it is haha
+**\<Olufunmilayo>** suraeNoether, only other thing would be to I guess track byterubv tx's to see just how bad it is haha
 **\<sarang>** We will
 **\<suraeNoether>** Okay, well
 **\<suraeNoether>** good meeting everyone